Fashion — 1912

 In 1910 she established a WSPU branch in Pinner, where she lived, and became branch Honorary Secretary.
 Her husband Manuel Terrero was a member of the Men's Political Union For Women's Enfranchisement.
 The couple often hosted garden parties at their home 'Rockstone House' to raise funds for the campaign.

-The panel appears to indicate Janie's commitment and loyalty to the Pankhursts.
+The panel suggests Janie's commitment and loyalty to the Pankhursts.
 However, following her release, she disagreed with the Pankhursts' removal of Emmeline and Frederick Pethick-Lawrence from the WSPU in October 1912, and appears to have taken little part in the suffragette campaign following this split in the leadership.

 - Category: